Hardware Acceleration of Sparse and Irregular Tensor Computations of ML Models: A Survey and Insights

-\mysubsubsection{Weight similarity} Prior studies have shown that elements of weight tensors can be effectively approximated with a smaller set of unique values.
-This is because, lowering the precision (e.g., 8b) of large tensors (e.g., 2.3M weights in ResNet CONV5\_2 layer) leads to a small set of unique values (up to 256), which leads to repetition of the values \cite{hegde2018ucnn}.
-Pruning of the elements also leaves behind relatively few values, which can contribute to high quantization.
-Hegde et al. \cite{hegde2018ucnn} showed that for quantized weights of DNNs, each NZ value mostly repeated for more than 10 times and for more than 100 times in later layers of AlexNet and ResNet-50 models.
-Han et al. \cite{han2015deep} showed that after pruning weight tensors of DNNs, the data can be quantized with k-means clustering for value sharing.
-Then, the unique values can be represented with 4 or 5 bits and shared among all elements, without dropping classification accuracy.
-Similarly, for obtaining higher compression of models, Cambricon-S \cite{zhou2018cambricon} employed local quantization of weights by dividing the weights into sub-matrices and then applying clustering on the sub-matrices.
-Local quantization helped achieve smaller sizes of the codebooks and the indices of shared weights.
-For example, for the FC6 layer of AlexNet, the global quantization achieved 5b indices of shared weights, 128B codebook, and 2 MB weights but, local quantization achieved 4b indices, 4 kB codebook for 64 sub-matrices, and 1.6 MB weights \cite{zhou2018cambricon}.
+\mysubsubsection{Weight similarity} Prior studies have shown that weights can be approximated with a small set of values.
+Hegde et al. \cite{hegde2018ucnn} showed that for 8b weights of DNNs, each NZ value mostly repeated more than 10 times and even more than 100 times in later layers of AlexNet and ResNet-50 models.
+Han et al. \cite{han2015deep} pruned weights of DNNs with k-means clustering for value sharing.
+Shared unique values were represented with 4 or 5 bits without dropping classification accuracy.
+Local quantization (applying clustering separately over different sub-tensors) can achieve even smaller codebooks \cite{zhou2018cambricon}.